hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	if you have white space at the begin or end of the current cell content, which inturn you want to save as part of the cell.

-	The program will auto add text quote character to the end of the cell content, if it finds the text quote character at the begining of cell content.
+	The program will auto add text quote character to the begin or end of cell content, if it finds the text quote character only at the other end of cell content.

+	If text quote found somewhere inbetween the cell content, it gets replaced with a place holder.

 User can discard the changes in the edit buffer and return back to default command mode, by pressing the Esc key.
 The original content of the cell is retained in this case.